oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/private_copies/README.md

 The stdout output shows the throughput (GFlops) for each kernel.

-When run on the Intel® PAC with Intel Arria10® 10 GX FPGA hardware board, we see that the throughput of the kernel approximately doubles when going from 1 to 2 private copies for array `a`.
+When run on the Intel® PAC with Intel Arria® 10® 10 GX FPGA hardware board, we see that the throughput of the kernel approximately doubles when going from 1 to 2 private copies for array `a`.
 Increasing to 3 private copies has a very small effect, and further increasing the number of private copies does not increase the throughput achieved.
 This means that increasing private copies beyond 2 will incur an area penalty for little or no throughput gain.
 As such, for this tutorial design, optimal throughput/area tradeoff is achieved when using 2 private copies.
 This is as expected based on an analysis of the code, as there are two inner loops which are able to run in parallel if they each have their own private copy of the array.
 The small jump in throughput observed from using 3 private copies instead of 2 can be attributed to the third private copy allowing subsequent outer loop iterations to launch slightly sooner than they would with 2 private copies due to internal delays in tracking the use of each private copy.

 Setting the `private_copies` attribute to 0 (or equivalently omitting the attribute entirely) produced good throughput, and the reports show us that the compiler selected 3 private copies.
 This does produce the optimal throughput, but in this case it probably makes sense to save some area in exchange for a very small throughput loss by specifying 2 private copies instead.